Best Free Solar Design Software for Australian Homes & Businesses: Plan Your Rooftop Solar System & Slash Electricity Bills with Top Tools

 How to Make the Most of Free Solar Design Tools

-- Start with Your Energy Bills: Gather your past electricity bills (ideally 12 months) to understand your average electricity usage.
-This data is crucial for accurately sizing your solar system.
-Look for interval data if available.
+- Start with Your Energy Bills: Gather your past electricity bills to understand your average electricity usage.
+This data is crucial for accurately sizing your system.

-- Map Your Roof Accurately: Use satellite imagery to precisely define the shape of a location and measure your roof's dimensions.
+- Map Your Roof Accurately: Use satellite imagery to precisely define the roof's dimensions.
 Pay attention to vents, skylights, and chimneys.
-Use the location marker the shapetool if available.

-- Consider Shading: Identify any trees, neighbouring buildings, or structures that might cast shading on your solar panels throughout the day and year.
-Most design software will allow you to model this.
+- Consider Shading: Identify any trees or buildings that might cast shadows on your array throughout the year.

-- Experiment with System Sizes: Try different kW system configurations to see how they impact energy production and potential savings.
-Think about a solar and batterysystem for greater independence.
+- Experiment with System Sizes: Try different kW system configurations to see how they impact generation and savings.

 Limitations of "Free" & When to Upgrade Your Solar Business Tools